phoniks/comfortable_buffalo/README.md

 - [ ] Users can sign up and log into their account.

-- [ ] Admin users can add, delete, edit books into the system via an admin page.
+- [ ] Users can add, delete, edit books into the system via an edit pages.
 We can add books, delete books, and we made progress on editing, but didn't complete in time.

 - [ ] Books entered in the system are listed on the home page, in pages of 10

 - [ ] Users can search for books by title OR by author OR by genre, and search results will be presented in a new page.

 - [ ] Users can refine search by genre & other methods. (faceted search) We're *so close* to being done with this, we just couldn't get the bugs out in time

 - [ ] Users can view book details on a book detail page, linked to from the listing or search pages.